Updated: Jun 10

-During December 2021 NDIA released a document that details today's situation of support coordination under NDIS.
-The document also highlighted the possible improvements to come, that may enhance the quality of support coordination to NDIS participants.
+In December 2021 NDIA released a document that details today's situation of support coordination under NDIS.
+The document also highlighted the possible improvements that may come along the way and may enhance the quality of support coordination for NDIS participants.

-The document placed a greater emphasis on making support coordination more consistent and increase quality of the service by building the capacity of Support Coordinators.
+This document placed a greater emphasis on making support coordination more consistent and a need to improve the quality of coordination by building the capacity of Support Coordinators.

-It was stated that much of the information within this document - improving support coordination, has resulted from extensive consultations held with stakeholders, recommendations from Tune review report 2019, and the feedback received from the NDIS discussion papers released in August 2020 and the Tune review report.
+The guidance on what improvements are needed came from extensive consultations held with stakeholders, recommendations from the Tune review report 2019, and the feedback received from the NDIS discussion papers released in August 2020 and the Tune review report.

 Statistics and figures on support coordination